clj-kondo/clj-kondo/doc/linters.md

 *Keyword:* `:constant-condition`.

-*Description:* warn on a condition whose truthiness is the same on every run:
+*Description:* warn on a condition whose truthiness is the same on every run.

-- always truthy: a function passed instead of called, or a lazy seq, which is truthy even when empty.
-Use `seq` to test a collection for emptiness
-- always falsy: `nil`
-- a `cond` clause after a catch-all test
-- a `:default` reader conditional branch that is not last
+Also warns on unreachable code after a catch-all `cond` test or a `:default` reader conditional branch.

-`(if odd?
-1 2)` never reaches its else branch. `(when (filter odd? xs) ..)` always runs its body. `(is 42)` always passes.

 A condition whose type comes from a call, direct or through a local binding, is only checked when `:type-mismatch` is enabled.
 Literal, keyword and var